Finding Moral Courage in Difficult Times

 I invite you to think of moments in your own work that felt morally challenging.
 Here are a few examples:

 - Benson is a supervisor who has been told to limit eligibility for a program due to new funding criteria.
-He understands the rationale but is also aware that this will exclude several individuals with significant needs.
+He understands the rationale but is also aware that this will exclude many vulnerable individuals with significant needs.

 - Amrit works in developmental services and has been instructed to reduce the length of support sessions due to workload pressures.
 They comply but feel uneasy ending conversations abruptly with individuals who are in visible distress.